Blocking Events

 }

-Apply Authentication Constraints
+## Apply Authentication Constraints

-Use the constraints property to conditionally require additional authentication methods for the current request.
+Use the `constraints` property to conditionally require additional authentication methods for the current request.

-• amr: An array of Authentication Methods References (AMR) values that are required for the authentication.
+* `amr`: An array of Authentication Methods References (AMR) values that are required for the authentication.
 The supported values are:

-When multiple values are returned in amr, they are in AND relationship.
-For example, for "amr": ["mfa", "otp"], the user must fulfil mfa AND otp in the authentication flow.
+When multiple values are returned in `amr`, they represent a combined requirement where user must satisfy all listed methods.
+For example, for `"amr": ["mfa", "otp"]`, the user must fulfil `mfa` AND `otp` in the authentication flow.

 Example response for requiring MFA in authentication: